miguelrcborges/blog/10x_speedup_and_abstraction/10x_speedup_and_abstraction.md

 **Note 3**: Yes, I know that in the C version the dynamic array doesn't start with any preallocated slots.
-Those microseconds difference won't matter in the final outcode and I want to do [ZII](https://www.youtube.com/watch?v=xt1KNDmOYqA).
+Those microseconds difference won't matter in the final outcome and I want to do [ZII](https://www.youtube.com/watch?v=xt1KNDmOYqA).

 Granted, after compiling the code with optimizations (both OCaml and C were